dogescript/dogescript.github.io/assets/js/README.md

 ## Updating dogescript version

+Update the package.json version.

+### Load from Github

-The `dogescript` dependency is currently [loaded from github](https://medium.com/@jonchurch/use-github-branch-as-dependency-in-package-json-5eb609c81f1a).
+The `dogescript` can be [loaded from github](https://medium.com/@jonchurch/use-github-branch-as-dependency-in-package-json-5eb609c81f1a) pointing to a commit hash.

-It points to commit hash: `26a56d5`.